larrydodson/PyBer_Analysis/README.md

 .
-In Figure-2, the percentages by City Type is also shown for each of % Total Fares, % Total Rides, and % Total Drivers, and is a clear illustration showing the majoriy of activity being in the Urban City Type, with Rual a much lower area of Activity.
+In Figure-2, the percentages by City Type is also shown for each of % Total Fares, % Total Rides, and % Total Drivers, and is a clear illustration showing the majority of activity being in the Urban City Type, with Rural a much lower area of Activity.

 **Figure-2 PyBer Ride-Sharing Data 2019 Pie Charts, Percent of Total Fares by City Type**   .